pulsecat/cryptotrader.org/pages/api_v2.md

 ##### addOrder(order)

-Submits a new order and returens an object containing information about order
+Submits a new order and returns an object containing information about order

 The order parameter is an object contaning:
 - instrument - current instrument